eduardlio/learn-js-through-web/readme.md

-First, we'll demand a complete shutdown of all bee work camps.
+First, we'll demand a complete shutdown of all BEE work camps.

 Then we want back the honey